bubbleshark/Zedboard-face-detection/README.md

 ## SDcard image for Zedboard

-Simply pull all of the things under sdcard folder to Sdcard.
+Simply pull all of the things under sdcard_image folder to Sdcard.

 ## How to Build